raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and the responder MUST set it to one (1).

-As described above in {{header}} whether an outgoing message with QR=0 is unacknowledged or acknowledged is determined by the specification for the Primary TLV, which in turn determines whether the MESSAGE ID field in that outgoing message will be zero or nonzero.
+As described above in {{header}} whether an outgoing message with QR=0 is a DSO request or DSO unidirectional message is determined by the specification for the Primary TLV, which in turn determines whether the MESSAGE ID field in that outgoing message will be zero or nonzero.

-A DSO unacknowledged message has both the QR bit and the MESSAGE ID field set to zero, and MUST NOT elicit a response.
+A DSO unidirectional message has both the QR bit and the MESSAGE ID field set to zero, and MUST NOT elicit a response.

-Every DSO request message (QR=0) with a nonzero MESSAGE ID field is an acknowledged DSO request, and MUST elicit a corresponding response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.
+Every DSO request message (QR=0) with a nonzero MESSAGE ID field is a DSO request message, and MUST elicit a corresponding response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.

 Valid DSO request messages sent by the client with a nonzero MESSAGE ID field